 No . . . it's actually a snack bar.
 An ice cream maker built it from wood next to his store in Taunton, Massachusetts in 1933, where it became one of the first fast-food drive-in restaurants in the United States.

 In 1977, local dairy products company H.P.
 Hood and Sons bought the 40 foot structure and donated it to the Museum.
 Tradition continues, as ice cream and snacks are still sold there during the summer.
 Definitely worth a stop - great ice cream.

-In case you're an architecture buff, the iconic bottle is an example of what's officially called "Coney Island style."
-(I'm not kidding.)
+In case you're an architecture buff, the iconic bottle is an example of what's officially called "Coney Island style." (no joke)